SESR-Group/SESR-Group.github.io/index.md

 ---
 ---

-# Intelligent Energy System Lab
+# SESR Group

-[Intelligent Energy System Lab](https://uowhydrogen.github.io) is a research center at the University of Warwick led by Prof.Sai Gu.
+[Sustainable Energy Storage & Recycle (SESR) Group](https://SESR-Group.github.io) is a research center at University College London (UCL) led by Dr. Nikiforidis Georgios.
+The group is dedicated to creating sustainable energy storage materials and technologies, with a primary focus on three key areas: **EV Battery Recycling**, **Bio-energy Production**, and **Green Electrolyte Engineering**.
+Our goal is to advance the fundamental science and engineering principles that drive these fields, ultimately contributing to a sustainable energy future.

-We focus on enabling the hydrogen economy and choose renewable hydrogen production as the main technical path.With years of continuous efforts on the fundamental material research and further apply artificial intelligence, virtural reality and other rapidly developing technology of the times, we enhance the impact of the research releated to hydrogen,and therefore unlock the potential of hydrogen energy.Our effort will help to accelerate the process of realizing hydrogen occupying 15% of energy sector and play a key role in future energy decarbonization.
+Equipped with state-of-the-art facilities, SESR Group conducts groundbreaking research to develop innovative solutions that address critical challenges in energy storage and recycling.
+By leveraging advanced materials science, and artificial intelligence, we aim to enhance the efficiency, sustainability, and circularity of energy systems.

 {%
   include button.html